 Based on offers available at any given time, you can shop at your favourite store (or a specific store if required) and upload your receipt to claim your cash back.
 Like Checkout 51, you can cash out when your account balance reaches $20 or more.
 A cheque is sent out to you in the mail.

 The Caddle app also offers other opportunities to earn rewards on a weekly basis.
 They send out short paid surveys (questionnaires) relating to various brands as well as pay you to watch video adverts.
 You are also rewarded with $1 when you refer a friend.

 I find that the weekly offers on Caddle are not as diverse as that of Checkout 51, so I do not get to redeem every week.
 That said, I have earned hundreds of dollars in rewards so far.

-For more details on Caddle, read our review.
+For more details on Caddle, read this review.

 Having covered the best cash back apps I use for groceries, this section refers to the apps I use to generate cash back when I shop for literally anything else online.